Topic statement: Corporations should prioritize stakeholder value over shareholder value.

 Interpreting the topic:

-You should interpret the burden the topic places on the Affirmative and Negative teams in a manner consistent with the topic statement.
+You should interpret the burden the topic places on the teams in a manner consistent with the topic statement.
 Debaters will sometimes attempt to interpret topics in a manner that “tilts” the playing field to their advantage.
 This approach should be disfavored.
 If a question of topic interpretation is not resolved by reference to the topic statement, you should adopt a “centrist” interpretation of the topic that allows both teams to engage the core, predictable question you believe raised by the topic and topic statement’s plain language.

 Cross examination is an essential element of the debate format chosen for this weekend’s competition.
 It is also an element that requires debaters to cooperate in good faith with their opponents to some extent, which may be a complicated proposition in a competitive debate.